If I asked you what your number one growth channel for your eCommerce store was,

 The only cost of a social strategy (aside from your automation tools or plugins) is your paid social ads.
 The ads will likely be your most significant expenditure for your social strategy — but spending money there could be worth it.

 Social ads are ideal for growing your eCommerce business.
-Placed prominently in your customers’ social feeds, right alongside the posts of their friends and family, they are stand out.
+Placed prominently in your customers’ social feeds, right alongside the posts of their friends and family, they stand out.

 And most social platforms offer a sophisticated targeting function, so you can get your ads seen by the customers most likely to convert.